Dragon Knight (novel series): KinetetE

 A female Magickian, described as "cadaverous-looking" and therefore depicted as severe of manner, and close colleague of Carolinus, KinetetE appears as Jim's magical advisor whenever Carolinus is unavailable.
 She is equal in rank to the latter, and appears initially as his judge in a magical contest.
 Addressed familiarly by Carolinus and Angie as "Kin".

 Lady Geronde Isabel de Chaney

 Chatelaine of Castle Malvern, betrothed to Sir Brian while they both wait for her father (Sir Orrin) to return home for permission to marry.
 Depicted as martial in character.
 Married to Sir Brian in The Dragon and the Fair Maid of Kent.

 Sir John Chandos

 A powerful and intelligent knight, who often enlists Jim to conduct difficult and unusual missions.
 Considered very handsome by his contemporaries, and therefore sometimes the object of Jim's jealousy when seen as too familiar with Angie.

 Prince Edward Plantagenet

-The hot-tempered, but good-natured son of the King, later identified as the historical 'Black Prince'.
+The hot-tempered, but good-natured son of the King, later identified as the historical 'Edward the Black Prince'.
 Edward owes Jim and Brian his freedom from captivity by the renegade Magickian Malvinne, and is known to speak on their behalf before the King.